Indira Gandhi: Administration

 In 1966, Gandhi accepted the demands of the Akalis to reorganise Punjab on linguistic lines.
 The Hindi-speaking southern half of Punjab became a separate state, Haryana, while the Pahari speaking hilly areas in the northeast were joined to Himachal Pradesh.
-By doing this she had hoped to ward off the growing political conflict between Hindu and Sikh groups in the region.
+By this action she had hoped to ward off the growing political conflict between Hindu and Sikh groups in the region.
 However, a contentious issue that was considered unresolved by the Akalis was the status of Chandigarh, a prosperous city on the Punjab-Haryana border, which Gandhi declared a union territory to be shared as a capital by both the states.

 Victory over Pakistan in 1971 consolidated Indian power in Kashmir.
 Gandhi indicated that she would make no major concessions on Kashmir.
 The most prominent of the Kashmiri separatists, Sheikh Abdullah, had to recognise India's control over Kashmir in light of the new order in South Asia.
 The situation was normalised in the years following the war after Abdullah agreed to an accord with Gandhi, by giving up the demand for a plebiscite in return for a special autonomous status for Kashmir.
 In 1975, Gandhi declared the state of Jammu and Kashmir as a constituent unit of India.
 The Kashmir conflict remained largely peaceful if frozen under Gandhi's premiership.

-In 1972, Gandhi granted statehood to Meghalaya, Manipur and Tripura, while the North-East Frontier Agency was declared a union territory and renamed Arunachal Pradesh.
-The transition to statehood for these territories was successfully overseen by her administration.
-This was followed by the annexation of Sikkim in 1975.
+In 1972, Gandhi granted statehood to Meghalaya, Manipur, and Tripura while the North-East Frontier Agency was declared a union territory and renamed Arunachal Pradesh.
+The transition to statehood for the territories was successfully overseen by her administration and it was followed by the annexation of Sikkim in 1975.